Farama-Foundation/Arcade-Learning-Environment/docs/environments/ice_hockey.md

 ## Description

 Your goal is to score as many points as possible in a standard game of Ice Hockey over a 3-minute time period.
-The ball is usually called "the puck".There are 32 shot angles ranging from the extreme left to the extreme right.
+The ball is usually called "the puck".
+There are 32 shot angles ranging from the extreme left to the extreme right.
 The angles can only aim towards the opponent's goal.Just as in real hockey, you can pass the puck by shooting it off the sides of the rink.
 This can be really key when you're in position to score a goal.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=241)